IlFog/RePaRe/README.md

 If one or more of these files are not available, make sure to have them ready before starting up the pipeline.

+### Directory and files structure

+For the pipeline to properly work, a specific directory and file structure is necessary.
+It is nothing complex, do not worry.

+**Directory:** in the config file you need to specify the working directory.
+Please note that the pipeline expects to find a folder called "reads" inside your working directory, containing the files of all the reads you will analyse (DUUH?!).

+**Files:** the names of files of the reads inside the *reads* folder are expected to be as follows:

+*name of the sample*_1.fastq.gz and *name of the sample*_2.fastq.gz

+Any other structure won't be recognized.
+**If your reads have a different name, consider modifying the snakefile to suit your reads name.**

 ### First section: parallel analysis

 The first section of the pipeline runs in parallel.
 To start it, once everything has been installed and prepared, type in the terminal: